 3. What’s an Ideal Administrative System?

 Most advocates of a United States of Africa often propose a unitary system with one parliament and president.
 Others believe either federalism or confederalism would work better to preserve the autonomy of the numerous ethnic groups.
-Either way, the geopolitical structure of the continent would allow for such unification.
+Either way, the geopolitical structure of the continent would not allow for such unification.

 African society is too complex to work under a unitary system.
 There are preferred modes of administration peculiar to each tribe and country.
 It makes no sense to suggest they all adopt a unilateral administrative pattern different from what they have known for thousands of years.

-Nigeria, for instance, has over 250 ethnic groups, just like there would be in a United States of Africa.
+Nigeria, for instance, has over 250 ethnic groups, just like there would be in the United States of Africa.
 However, since the country adopted federalism in 1963, it has struggled with structural problems ranging from resource control to ethnic marginalization and defining the extent to which federating units should be autonomous.

 Also, if the AU had achieved its goal of uniting Africa under a confederacy, there would be no calls for another form of union.
 The bottom line here is, people do better when they are not forced into a coalition.

 Different tribes have specific attitudes toward the economy.
 Constricting everyone into a single mode of economic reasoning would be inhumane as much as it would be, chaotic.
 It is antithetical to how Africans have lived for centuries.